reflectoring/reflectoring.github.io/content/blog/2023/2023-11-23-sorting-basics-kotlin.md

  In this example, a `Person` data class is defined with a `name` and `position`.
 The people list is then sorted using the `sortedBy` function specifying that the sorting should be based on the position property.
 The result is a new list sortedPeople, where the people are sorted in ascending order of position.
 Similarly, `sortedByDescending` is used to sort in descending order.

- ## sortWith
+ ## `sortWith`

- The sortWith function in Kotlin allows us to provide a custom comparator to define how elements in a collection should be compared and sorted.
+ The `sortWith` function in Kotlin allows us to provide a custom comparator to define how elements in a collection should be compared and sorted.

- Here's an example using sortWith:
+ Here's an example using `sortWith`:
  ```kotlin
  data class Book(val title: String, val author: String, val publicationYear: Int)